-describing them as being "consistent with the tenor" of that Act.7 Their promulgation has required ICI members and other stakeholders to expend significant time and resources on complying with the amended Rule 4.5 exclusion or, if they were unable to rely on the exclusion, registering as a CPO and complying with the applicable requirements.8
+These changes were not mandated by the Dodd-Frank Act, although the CFTC attempted to link them to the Act by describing them as being "consistent with the tenor" of that Act.7 Their promulgation has required ICI members and other stakeholders to expend significant time and resources on complying with the amended Rule 4.5 exclusion or, if they were unable to rely on the exclusion, registering as a CPO and complying with the applicable requirements.8

-ICI, both individually and jointly with other trade associations, has submitted more than 20 requests to the CFTC and NFA for clarification, confirmation, and interpretive or no-action relief necessary to facilitate compliance as a result of the amended rule.9 Many of these requests remain unanswered, months or even years after their submission.
+ICI, both individually and jointly with other trade associations, has submitted more than 20 requests to the CFTC and NFA for clarification, confirmation, and interpretive or no-action relief necessary to facilitate compliance as a result of the amended rule.
+Many of these requests remain unanswered, months or even years after their submission.
 The registered fund industry is characterized by a strong culture of compliance, and the uncertainty created by these outstanding requests has made it unnecessarily challenging and costly for registered funds and their advisers to navigate their compliance obligations under CFTC regulations.
-These efforts have come at a time when ICI, its members and other stakeholders are devoting time and resources to understanding and complying with the many significant new rules that were required by the Dodd-Frank Act.